ClarkMcGrew/edep-sim/README.md

   * SecondaryDeposit: The "secondary" energy deposited over the length of the segment.
-This is generally used to help simulate the energy emitted as scintillation light vs the total dEdX of the track.
+This is generally used to help simulate the energy emitted as scintillation light vs the total dE/dX of the track.
 In other words, when the secondary deposit simulation is turned on,  This is the energy deposited as optical photons.
 The remaining energy is usually deposited as ionization.
 For example, in liquid argon, the